JavaFXpert/talk-with-gpt3/README.md

 The latter question is turned into "how old is Mickey Mouse?" before asking the web.

+Also, GPT-3 isn't always the most accurate with math calculations, so the web is leveraged for some calculations.

 ### OpenAI GPT-3 prompt and parameters used

 As discussed earlier, the prompt sent to the GPT-3 completions API is what is seen in the application's conversation text area.
 The GPT-3 parameters set by this application are as follows: